DigitalPublishingToolkit/TOD50/md/22IndigenizingDemocracy.md

 ## EPILOGUE -- 'Indigenous Future is Today: Without demarcation, there is no democracy!'

-\[Figure 5\]

-Figure 5: Mobilization at the 19th Edition of Camp Terra Livre 2023 organized by APIB (Articulation of Indigenous Peoples of Brazil) between 24 and 28 April, Brasília.
-Photo Kamikia Kisêdjê/APIB.
+![Figure 5: Mobilization at the 19th Edition of Camp Terra Livre 2023 organized by APIB (Articulation of Indigenous Peoples of Brazil) between 24 and 28 April, Brasília.
+Photo Kamikia Kisêdjê/APIB.](imgs/22_5.jpg)

 It has been nearly four months since the presidential inauguration took place.
 On April 24, 2023, the 19th edition of *Camp Terra Livre*